NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Divine Aegis.md

 * * *

-You summon divine energy to shield yourself, offering protection against other traditions but leaving you exposed to other divine effects.

-Until the beginning of your next turn, you gain a +1 circumstance bonus to saving throws against non-divine magical effects, but you also take a -1 circumstance penalty to saves against divine effects.
+A barrier offers protection against other magic but leaves you exposed to divine energy.
+Until the beginning of your next turn, you gain a +1 circumstance bonus to saving throws against nondivine magical effects, but you also take a –1 circumstance penalty to saves against divine effects

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*